 - Pages Per Visitor Session – This conversion type allows you to track the number of pages great than, equal to or less than.
 A very useful tracking tool to see how loyal your visitors are based on what you are trying to track.

 - Events – This is one of the best Goal types allowing you to see which videos are viewed, what is downloaded even what buttons and links are clicked on your site.
 This is very powerful part of Analytics used along with with split testing.

 You can obviously see the benefits of using Goal conversions when you start to seeing where your users come from, how much money they spend, who converted into leads and even what links they clicked on.

 This data becomes a powerful part of your marketing tool box especially when you can adjust your online advertising budget to either convert more traffic into sales or gain more email signups.
 I found a great article here form Piwik which shows how to setup Goals in Analytics in more depth.

 We’ve been using Goal tracking on the signup pages for my new On Page SEO Course.
 Every conversion is tracked all the way through the sales funnel.

-By setting up Goals before I launched the site, I'm able to see which online ads and websites are sending traffic and converting into leads.
-This saves money on adverts that weren't performing and generated more new leads by focusing on the higher converting ads.
+By setting up the Goals before I launched the site I’m now able to see which online ads and websites are sending traffic are converting into leads.
+This saves money on adverts that weren’t performing and generated more new leads by focusing on the higher converting ads.